sparkfabrik/company-playbook/content/recipes/access-k8s-sparkfabrik-cluster.md

 ## Step 4: Namespaces

-We mentioned projects, which is GCE realms to address accountability, ACLs and other "administrative" aspects related to the GCE services.
+We mentioned projects, which is GCP realms to address accountability, ACLs and other "administrative" aspects related to the GCP services.

 Projects as never to be confused with **namespaces**.
 The concept of namespace here is intended as typical of Kubernetes: K8s namespaces allow to segment the same "physical" cluster in reserved spaces, like they are separate clusters.

 This makes us sure critical ops won't concurr for resources or won't hinder each other in case of malfunctioning, **at a cluster level**.

-We use this feature to make sure each Gitlab project (again, not to be confused with GCE projects): each customer or internal project that needs build environments in Gitlab, lives in its own namespace.
+We use this feature to make sure each Gitlab project (again, not to be confused with GCP projects): each customer or internal project that needs build environments in Gitlab, lives in its own namespace.

 Let's take a look at all namespaces available in the cluster: